ElQwerto110100100/ElQwerto110100100.github.io/_posts/2019-3-2019-First-time-binaery-patching,Radare2-and-Ghidra.markdown

 }
 ```

-So the answer is really simple we remove or increase the alarms allowance before stopping the program.
-After looking at the other functions the calculate_key() does a pointless do while loop then sets a key to some value. the next function in main does gets the flag by decrypting it with the key and then prints it out.
+ After looking at the other functions the calculate_key() does a pointless do while loop then sets a key to some value.
+The next function in main does gets the flag by decrypting it with the key and then prints it out.
+All this is hard to do in under a second.

-This explains why the flag was .
-In any case with ghidra I edit the set_timer() to have no alarm in the first place and let the program run.
+This explains why the flag was picoCTF{why_bother_doing_unnecessary_computation_d0c6aace}.
+In any case with ghidra I tried to remove the set_timer function or the alarm by replacing it with 'NOP'.
+But it was very finicky and didn't work, seemed other people struggled with this as well.
+In the end I leaned and used radare2.
+A program I have seen before but it was a little too intimidating to use but, this [tutorial](https://scriptdotsh.com/index.php/2018/08/13/reverse-engineering-patching-binaries-with-radare2-arm-aarch64/) helped me out a lot and I got a feel for this incredible tool.

+Once I applied the NOP command I got a lot of invalid input bellow it in the disassembler, which I just continued to replace with 'NOP's until it went away.
+Then I received my flag through my first binary patch.